10/28/2024

 Let’s apply it to our example:

-import { map, timer, share } from 'rxjs';
+import { map, timer, share } from "rxjs";

 // create a observable which will emit one value that gets mapped to a random number

-const random$ = timer(1)
+const random$ = timer(1).pipe(

 map(() => Math.random()),